Motorhoming in Slovenia

 When we were in Croatia, locals told us that whatever we do in Slovenia, we should not miss the doughnuts of Trojane.

-The award-winning doughnuts are made with one part jam to five parts dough and they are huge.
-First created back in 1961, about ten doughnuts were then sold each day.
+The award-winning doughnuts are made with one part jam to five parts dough, and they are huge.
+First created back in 1961, about ten doughnuts were sold each day.

 Now, Trojane sells between 2000 and 5000 doughnuts per day.